kkohbrok/draft-kohbrok-mimi-identifiers/draft-kohbrok-mimi-identifiers.md

 # Introduction

-- MIMI currently doesn't make assumptions about names beyond the URI format introduced in {{!I-D.draft-mimi-protocol}}
+- MIMI currently doesn't make assumptions about names beyond the URI format introduced in {{!I-D.draft-ietf-mimi-protocol}}
 - Different messaging applications use different schemes
 - MIMI should be able to support at least the most widely used ones